Orange-OpenSource/hurl/docs/tutorial/captures.md

 ```

 > When sending form data with a Form parameters section, you don't need to set the
-> `Content-Type` HTTP header: Hurl enfers that the content type of the request is `application/x-www-form-urlencoded`.
+> `Content-Type` HTTP header: Hurl infers that the content type of the request is `application/x-www-form-urlencoded`.

 2. Run `create-quiz.hurl`: